 Due to different planting seasons Arbor Day is celebrated on in November in Hawaii and In Alaska Arbor Day is celebrated on the 3rd Monday in May.

 The Arbor Day Foundation is a not-for-profit dedicated to planting trees.
 It was founded in 1972, and currently has over one million supporters.
 Since the foundation opened they have planted 350 millions trees.

 How do we celebrate Arbor Day?

 Arbor Day is celebrated in different ways around the United States and all over the world.
 The most popular way the holiday is celebrated is by planting trees.
 Some Schools have children plant trees and dedicate them to someone that they love.
 Many people donate money to preserve the rain forests.
 Arbor Day is also used as an educational platform to teach others the importance of trees and how they help our environment.

 The importance of trees

 Trees are a very important part of everyday life.
 Could you imagine a world without trees?
 Here is a list of the many benefits of trees.

 Trees help the air.
-Trees remove carbon dioxide from the air and release oxygen which is needed for humans and animals to breathe.
+They remove carbon dioxide from the air and release oxygen which is needed for humans and animals to breathe.